 Hiring and managing remote workers can be tricky.
-This series aims to help you deal with the 3 most basic parts of getting your team to perform at a high level.
+This series aims to help you deal with the 3 most basic parts of getting workers to perform at a high level.
 This first post on how to Master the Interview dealt with making the hiring process go more smoothly.
-The second outlined the key points to help your worker Integrate Flawlessly into your team.
-This last post discusses how to push your remote workers to do better once you’ve hired them.
+The second outlined the key points to help worker Integrate Flawlessly.
+This last post discusses how to push remote workers to do better once you’ve hired them.

-You’ve taken the plunge and hired your remote worker.
+You’ve taken the plunge and hired a remote worker.
 They have now settled into the role and are working with you regularly.
 So what’s next?

 Managing remote workers

 Many people think of their remote workers as static entities.
 If you pay them, and they deliver, then everything is working out great, right?
 Actually, you as the boss can do more than that.
 Here’s the last secret: remote workers are people too.
 They have the potential for continuous change.
 You can, gently and diplomatically, push them to become even better workers.
 And if you don’t, you run the risk that the quality of their work may steadily decline over time.